 “That is right.”

 “No, no, no. I have been in the city long enough to know that trick.
-We start walking you grab me and stuff me a van and…” She trailed off as his expression changed.
-She looker at him.
+We start walking you grab me and stuff me in a van and…” She trailed off as his expression changed.
+She looked at him.
 He did look a lot like her.